MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/04-create-dax-calculations-in-power-bi-desktop.md

      *Tip: You’re encouraged to enter “white space” (that is, carriage returns and tabs) to write formulas in an intuitive and easy-to-read format—especially when formulas are long and complex.
 To enter a carriage return, press **Shift+Enter**.
 “White space” is optional.*

-1. In the **Fields** pane, notice that the table icon is a shade of blue (denoting a calculated table).
+1. In the **Data** pane, notice that the table icon is a shade of blue (denoting a calculated table).

 	![Picture 10](Linked_image_Files/05-create-dax-calculations-in-power-bi-desktop_image11.png)